Display signal value during simulation

 Connection— Select a signal to connect and display

-Signal connection options.
+Select the signal to connect using the Connection table.
 Populate the Connection table by selecting signals of interest in your model.
-Mark the check box next to the signal you want to display.
+Select the radio button next to the signal you want to display.
 Click Apply to connect the signal.